Neptune Blog

 The most popular boosting algorithms: Catboost, XGBoost, LightGBM | Source: Author

 The three algorithms in scope (CatBoost, XGBoost, and LightGBM) are all variants of gradient boosting algorithms.
 A good understanding of gradient boosting will be beneficial as we progress.
-Gradient boosting algorithms can be a Regressor (predicting continuous target variables) or a Classifier (predicting categorical target variables).
+Gradient boosting algorithms can be a regressor (predicting continuous target variables) or a classifier (predicting categorical target variables).

 This technique involves training learners based upon minimizing the differential loss function of a weak learner using a gradient descent optimization process, in contrast to tweaking the weights of the training instances like Adaptive Boosting (Adaboost).
 Hence there is an equal distribution of weights to all the learners.
 Gradient boosting uses decision trees connected in series as weak learners.
 Due to its sequential architecture, it is a stage-wise additive model, where decision trees are added one at a time, and existing decision trees are not changed.